greglandrum/rdkit-blog/posts/2023-03-17-setting-up-a-cxx-dev-env2.md

 # Part 2: run cmake and build

 Now we're going to actually build the RDKit.
-These instructions build the code and installs it in the RDKit source tree (instead of trying to install it centrally on your computer).
+These instructions build the code and install it in the RDKit source tree (instead of trying to install it centrally on your computer).

 From inside the RDKit source directory you checked out above: